Specify your list of target genes or sequences by either pasting them into the text box or using the file upload option.

 The likelihood that the number of TFBS nucleotides detected for the included target genes/sequences is significant as compared with the number of TFBS nucleotides detected for the background set.
 Z-score is expressed in units of magnitude of the standard deviation.

 The probability that the number of hits vs. non-hits for the included target genes/sequences could have occured by random chance based on the hits vs. non-hits for the background set.
 Negative natural logarithm of the probabilities are returned as the scores.

 For sequence-based only.
 The probability that the distributions of TFBSs for a given TF from the maximum confidence positions are equal between the target and background sequence sets.
 TFs of interest should have low p-values.

-This table contains the gene and promoter information where the TFBS cluster prediction is found, along with individual TFBS cluster hit locations.
+This table contains the gene and promoter information where the TFBS prediction is found, along with individual TFBS hit locations.